pala-software/prestress/README.md

 # Contributing

-- Report vulnerabilities via email to one of the project owner.
-Don not post them as issues.
+- Report vulnerabilities via email the project owner.
+Do not post them as issues.

 - Before contributing code, discuss the issue with the project maintainers.